Public Sector Committee

 Objectives:

-2. Supporting physician leadership in public and community psychiatry.
+• Support physician leadership and advocacy within public and community psychiatry.

-4. Promoting public and community psychiatry within our field and society
+• Promote public and community psychiatry within our field and society.

 Click Here to learn how to view secure member communications and shared files for committee members.